 Fernand Chalandre (1879 - 1924)

-Born in Nevers, France, Chalandre's childhood polio cost him the use of his legs and left him wheelchair bound ever after.
 He studied printmaking at the École des Beaux-Arts in Nevers and was a regular exhibitor for many years at the Salon des Artistes Français.
-His wood-engravings are characterized by their careful, sensitive depiction of the people and places of the region.
+His prints are characterized by their careful, sensitive depiction of both people and places.
+His health declined rapidly beginning in 1923, and he died the next year.
+The municipal museum at Nevers houses the principal collection of his work.
+Evidently, Chalandre's editions were very small and are consequently very scarce in the market.

 Les clochers à la La Charité sur Loire